How many ways are there to say hello in Italian?

 Pronto? – Hello in Italian on the phone

-This is a remote greeting.
-Imagine the phone ringing.
-You pick up.
+This is a distant Imagine the phone is ringing.
+You pick it up.
 What do you say?
 Ciao?
 Buongiorno?
 Buonasera?

 None of that.
 Instead, you say…

-Remember: when talking over the phone, Italians pick up the line with a Pronto?, which literally means “Ready?”.
+Remember, when talking on the phone, Italians start the conversation with a Pronto?, which literally means “Ready?

 Pronto, parlo con il signor Franchi?

 Hello, is this Mr. Franchi speaking?

 Before we finish this lesson on how to say hello in Italian, let me give you some examples of real-life conversations you’re likely to hear when you travel to Italy.

 Hi, how’s it going?

 Ciao, da quanto tempo!